YetiForceCompany/YetiForceDoc/docs/4-developer-guides/2-api/3-how-to-add-graphic-file.md

 ---
-title: Jak przez Rest Api dodać plik graficzny
+title: How to add an image via Rest API
-description: Niniejszy dokument zawiera informację jak za pomocą Rest Api dodać plik graficzny w polach obsługujących takie pliki w YetiForce CRM.
+description: This article describes how to add images via Rest API in fields that support such files in YetiForce.
 keywords:
   - Webservice
   - API
   - RestAPI
-  - dodać
+  - add
-  - plik
+  - file
-  - załącznik
+  - attachment
-  - graficzny
+  - image
-  - pole
+  - field
   - YetiForce
 tags:
   - Webservice